Exploring Chameleon Alternatives & Competitors?

 5. Pendo

-Pendo is a full-stack product experience platform that combines product usage insights, in-app surveys, in-app guidance, and messaging, and roadmapping into an all-in-one PX tool that’s easily one of the most powerful DAP products on the market.
+Pendo is a full-stack product experience platform that combines product usage insights, in-app surveys, in-app guidance, messaging, and roadmapping into an all-in-one PX tool that’s easily one of the most powerful DAP products on the market.

 But, like Chameleon, Pendo can’t be used for employee-facing adoption use cases, lacks actionable analytics capabilities, and doesn’t work on native desktop applications.
 It also has the dubious distinction of being the most expensive option, with prices going as high as $50k per year in some cases.